Who This Comparison Is For

 Cons:

-- •Fewer third-party tutorials and community resources
+- •Fewer third-party tutorials and community answers

 Pricing: Free for up to 10 users.
 Paid tiers scale by user count.